Demographics of Chicago: 2022 United States Census Bureau American Community Survey one-year estimates

 Other prevalent European ethnic groups include the Czechs, and Ukrainians.
 At the turn of the 20th century, Chicago was the third-largest Czech city in the world, after Prague and Vienna.
 There are approximately 14,000 Ukrainians living within the Chicago city limits.
-Chicago has a small community of Swedish Americans.
-Swedish Americans make up 0.9% of Chicago's population, and they number at 23,990.
+Chicago has a small community of Swedish Americans, who make up 0.9% of Chicago's population and number at 23,990.
 After the Great Chicago Fire, many Swedish carpenters helped to rebuild the city, which led to the saying "the Swedes built Chicago."
 Swedish influence is evident in Andersonville on the far north side.

-The city has a large population of Bulgarians, Lithuanians, Croats, Jews, Greeks and Serbs.
+The city has a large population of Bulgarians, Lithuanians, Croats, Jewish, Greeks and Serbs.
 Chicago has a sizeable Romanian American community, As of 2018, the Lithuanian population is over 100,000 and was formerly over 300,000; the world's oldest continuously published Lithuanian-language newspaper Draugus is based in Chicago.
 The city is the seat of the Evangelical Covenant Church and the Evangelical Lutheran Church in America.

 Chicago has the third-largest South Asian population in the United States, especially many Indians, Bangladeshi and Pakistanis.
 The Devon Avenue corridor on the far north side is one of the largest South Asian neighborhoods/markets in North America.
 As of the 2010 Census, Chicago has the third-largest Puerto Rican population in the continental United States, after New York City and Philadelphia, and the fourth largest Mexican population in the United States after Los Angeles, San Antonio, and Houston.
 There are about 185,000 Arabs in Cook County with another 75,000 in the five surrounding counties.
 Chicago is the center of the Palestinian and Jordanian immigrant communities in the United States, and additionally has a large Assyrian population.

 There is a substantial Romani community in Chicago.
 The Roma first came to Chicago during the large waves of Southern and Eastern European immigration to the United States in the 1880s until World War I. They were following Serbian and Hungarian immigrants who found work in the steel mills and factories of the city.